- slide 1 of 5

 In addition to ScrumMaster and Product Owner certifications, there are three other types of Scrum certification.
 These are:

 - Scrum Trainer

 The Scrum Professional certification is much more rigorous a process than the ScrumMaster or Product Owner certifications.
 In order to obtain such certification, the applicant must have at least one year experience with Scrum and must either be a ScrumMaster or a Scrum Product Owner.
 This certification, naturally, allows the Scrum professional to experience more career flexibility.

 The Scrum Trainer and Scrum Coach certifications require that the applicant must have been a Certified Scrum Professional for at least one year before applying.
 Both of these certifications allow a level of ability to teach others in Scrum Master and Product Owner methodologies.
 Not every Scrum environment will have these three certifications, but companies that wish to invest money in Scrum may wish to have some of their employees receive these credentials.

-Understanding Scrum - Part II
+Understanding Scrum - Team Roles and Responsibilities

 This series of articles details the principals behind Scrum methodologies - the process, environment, process, roles, etc. Everything you need to know to understand Scrum, you will find in these articles.